Patella ferruginea

-Patella ferruginea, commonly known as the ribbed Mediterranean limpet, is a species of sea snail, a true limpet, a marine gastropod mollusk in the family Patellidae, one of the families of true limpets.
-It is a large limpet, native to the western Mediterranean Sea, and although common in the past, it is now rare and restricted to only a few locations.
+Patella ferruginea, commonly known as the ferruginous limpet (sometimes, as the ribbed Mediterranean limpet) is a species of true limpet, a marine gastropod mollusk in the family Patellidae.
+It is a large limpet, endemic to the western Mediterranean Sea, and although common in the past, it is now rare and restricted to only a few locations.

 Description

 Patella ferruginea is a distinctive large limpet with a thick heavy shell.
-It can exceed 100 mm in diameter, but most individuals are rather smaller than this.
+It can exceed 100 mm in diameter, but usually barely exceeds 70 mm.
 The robust, cone-shaped shell has thirty to fifty broad ridges and a wavy margin.
 The ribs are irregular and sometimes nodular; the shell is often worn smooth or covered with epibiotic organisms such as algae and barnacles.
 The external surface is cream-coloured or rusty brown, while the inside is marbled white with a dark muscle scar.
 The muscular foot is yellowish-orange with dark grey sides, and the tentacles are black.
 Juveniles have flattened shells which are whitish with dark concentric bands and a small number of broad ribs, giving them star-shaped outlines.

 Distribution and habitat

-This limpet is restricted to the Mediterranean Sea.
+This limpet is restricted (endemic) to the Mediterranean Sea.
 In the past it had a wide range in the western Mediterranean, as evidenced by large shell middens formed by Paleolithic and Neolithic hunter gatherers.
 It is now limited to a few locations in northwestern Africa, one of which is the Al Hoceima National Park, as well as a few scattered locations in southern Spain, Gibraltar, Sardinia and Corsica, and some islets in the central Mediterranean.
 It lives on rocky surfaces in the intertidal zone.
 It is classified as an "endangered species" by Spain, and is the first invertebrate, as well as the first marine species, for which Spain has developed a national conservation strategy.